Example: Simple Criticality Calculation

 When running this problem, you should expect the following characteristics in the results:

-• k-effective: Typically above 1.0 due to the infinite lattice approximation and fresh fuel composition
+• k-effective is typically above 1.0 due to the infinite lattice approximation (reflective BCs eliminate leakage) and fresh fuel composition.

-• Flux Distribution: Should show thermal peaks in the moderator and depression in the fuel due to self-shielding
+• The thermal flux peaks in the water moderator and dips in the fuel pellet due to resonance self-shielding.

 Statistical Checks

-• Source Convergence: Should be achieved within the 50 inactive cycles due to the simple geometry
+• Source convergence should be achieved within 50 inactive cycles for this simple symmetric geometry.

 Model Extensions and Studies